bitpay/csharp-bitpay-client/README.md

    recognize.
 Double check this on the firewall as well, if one is being used.
 6. Use the logging functionality to log errors during development.
 If you contact BitPay support, they will ask to see the log file to help diagnose any problems.
-7. Check the version of this PHP library agains the official repository to ensure you are using the latest version.
+7. Check the version of this library against the official repository to ensure you are using the latest version.
 Your issue might have been addressed in a newer version of the library.
 8. If all else fails, send an email describing your issue *in detail* to support@bitpay.com

 Change Log
 ----------
-Version 1
+Version 2.0.0, andy@bitpay.com
-  - Initial version, Supported with Visual Studio 2012, .Net 4.5
+  - Updated to match BitPay Cryptographically Secure API specification at bitpay.com/api

-Version 1.1, rich@bitpay.com
+Version 1.1.0, rich@bitpay.com
   - Improved documentation

-Version 2, andy@bitpay.com
+Version 1.0.0
-  - Updated to match BitPay Cryptographically Secure API specification at bitpay.com/api
+  - Initial version, Supported with Visual Studio 2012, .Net 4.5